canjs/canjs/docs/can-canjs/canjs.md

 @package ../../package.json
 @templateRender <% %>
-@description CanJS is a client side JavaScript framework that makes it easy to to do the common stuff, while managing to do the impossible.
+@description CanJS is a client side JavaScript framework that makes it easy to to do the common stuff, while helping you build the impossible.

 @body